-On execution of the command "configure qos sap-ingress <id> meter 11 multipoint create", FC "be" unknown-unicast traffic type will continue to use meter 3 and broadcast and multicast traffic type will use meter "11".
+On execution of the configure qos sap-ingress id meter 11 multipoint create command, the FC "be" unknown-unicast traffic type continues to use meter 3 and broadcast and multicast traffic types use meter "11".

-In the above example, if initially a broadcast-meter was configured in the sap-ingress policy and then followed by execution of the command "configure qos sap-ingress <id> meter 11 multipoint create", then FC be changes to use meter "11" for multicast traffic and broadcast traffic continue to use meter "3" for unknown-unicast traffic and meter "3" for unicast traffic.
+In example 3, if a broadcast-meter was initially configured in the SAP-ingress policy and then followed by execution of the configure qos sap-ingress id meter 11 multipoint create command, the FC "be" changes to use meter "11" for multicast traffi, and broadcast traffic continues to use meter "3" for unknown-unicast traffic and meter "3" for unicast traffic.

-In the above example, if the user executes "configure qos sap-ingress <id> fc be no unknown-meter", then meter "3" is used for all traffic types classified to FC "be".
-But, if the default meter "11" is defined in the policy, then FC "be" uses meter "11" for BUM traffic.
+In example 3, if the user executes configure qos sap-ingress id fc be no unknown-meter command, meter "3" is used for all traffic types classified to FC "be".
+But, if the default meter "11" is defined in the policy, FC "be" uses meter "11" for BUM traffic.

-8.1.1.3 Service Ingress Meter Selection Rules
+9.1.1.3 Service ingress meter selection rules

-The following are rules for meter selection by different traffic types under various configurations for VPLS services:
+This section describes the rules for meter selection by different traffic types under various configurations for VPLS services:

-• In the default policy, only meter "1" is defined.
+In the default policy, only meter "1" is defined.
 All FC and all traffic types use meter "1" by default.
 Meter "11" is not created by default and is not available for use.